GEEGABYTE1/StellarPython/README.md

 The user can find the `LIVESERVERPASSPHRASE` on either Stellar's Documentation or on their website, which will be under `Resources`.

 Once the user has been located, the user will be faced with a  prompt for the number of lumens and a message.
 Users can type `/skip`, to skip the message if needed, and the program will continue to sign the transaction.
+Users can also specify their the type of asset they are sending (read more under *Receiving Transactions*).
+Stellar's network currency is the *Lumen*, but the user can send any asset issued on the network (both live or testnet, more info under *Receiving Transactions*).

+- `.append_payment_op(destination=destination_id, asset=Asset.native(), amount="10")`

+Users should also note that the amount is a string rather than a number.
+When working with extremely small fractions or large values, floating point math can introduce small inaccuracies.
+Since not all systems have a native way to accurately represent extremely small or large decimals, Stellar uses strings as a reliable way to represent the exact amount across any system.

 If the transaction is successful, the user will receieve a success message with the transaction details.
 If there is any problem however, users will get an error message, which may be in red, and the transaction will be canceled.